Santa Gertrudis, Coahuila

-The small town of Santa Gertrudis lies in the municipality of San Buenaventura in the State of Coahuila, Mexico, with a population of under 200 year-round residents, and under 200 part-time residents.
+The small town of Santa Gertrudis lies in the municipality of San Buenaventura in the State of Coahuila, Mexico.
+The closest city is Monclova.

+The town has a population of around 200 year-round residents, and 200 part-time residents.
 Santa Gertrudis is most populated during the summer or winter months when people that live in bigger cities in Mexico or the United States visit.

 The 200+ year old town has existed since before the battle for Mexican Independence.

+As of 2020, the town had a population of 247 people.